Quasiconformal characterization of Schottky sets: Geometry of annuli and disks

 and one of the following two alternatives holds. \begin{enumerate}[label=\normalfont(\roman*)] \item $w_{A'}(K_i)\leq w_{A'}^{1/3}$ for all $i\in I$ with the exception of at most one index. \item There exist distinct $i_1,i_2\in I$ such that $K_{i_1}$ and $K_{i_2}$ intersect both boundary components of $A'$. \end{enumerate} \end{lemma}

 The exponent $1/3$ that appears in the first alternative at this point seems arbitrary, since the proof can be carried out with other restrictions as well.
-The importance of the number $1/3$ is evident later in Proposition \ref{prop:modulus_upper}.
+The importance of the number $1/3$ will become evident later in Proposition \ref{prop:modulus_upper}.

 \begin{proof} If $w_A(K_i)\leq w_A^{1/3}$ for all $i\in I$, then we set $A'=A$.
 Otherwise, there exists $i_1\in I$ such that $w_A\geq w_A(K_{i_1})>w_A^{1/3}$, so $w_A>w_{A}^{1/3}$ and $w_A>1$.
 Let $A_1$ be an annulus concentric with $A$ such that $A\cap K_{i_1}\subset A_1\subset A$ and $w_{A}(K_{i_1})=w_{A_1}$.
 Since $K_{i_1}$ is closed, it meets both boundary components of $A_1$.
 Moreover, we have $w_{A_1}> w_A^{1/3}>w_A^{1/9}$.
 If $w_{A_1}(K_i)\leq w_{A_1}^{1/3}$ for all $i\in I\setminus\{i_1\}$, then we set $A'=A_1$.
 This completes the proof of the first alternative.